goldstar/artisanal-model/README.md

 Setting `undefined` to true will configure dry-initializer to differentiate between `nil` values and undefineds.
 It will also automatically filter out undefined values when serializing your model to a hash.

 See dry-initializer [Skip Undefined](https://dry-rb.org/gems/dry-initializer/skip-undefined/) documentation for more information.

+#### `symbolize(boolean, default: false)`

+Setting `symbolize` to true will make artisanal-model intern the keys of any attributes passed in during initialization and mass-assignment.
+Only attributes belonging to the model will be symbolized; all other keys will be left as strings.

+See the [integration test](blob/master/spec/artisanal/integration/stringified_arguments_spec.rb) for more details.
+See the [benchmarks](#benchmarks) for the performance impact of "indifferent access".

 ## Examples